dimkarakostas/unimeet/etc/spec/ARCHITECTURE.md

 ### matchmaker-send-to-room / server-join-room

-When a match has been found, the matchmaker has sent a _matchmaker-send-to-room_ message with the realtime, roomId and cookie parameters to the presence.
-When the presence receives it, it emits a _server-join-room_ to the client identified by the cookie that contains the realtime URL that the client should connect to and the room id that it should join.
+When a match has been found, the matchmaker has sent a _matchmaker-send-to-room_ message with the realtime, roomId and token parameters to the presence.
+When the presence receives it, it contacts the backend to get the partner's info based on its token.
+Then it emits a _server-join-room_ to the client identified by the token that contains the realtime URL that the client should connect to, the room id that it should join and its partner's info.

 ### disconnect / reconnect